paprika2227/Nexus/TERMS_OF_SERVICE.md

 - We are not liable for damages from Bot use
 - We are not responsible for moderation decisions
 - We are not responsible for false positives
+- **Auto-recovery**: While we provide automatic server recovery features, we cannot guarantee that all channels, roles, or permissions will be perfectly restored after an attack.
+Recovery is provided on a "best effort" basis.
+- **Server lockdown**: Temporary server restrictions (lockdown) may occur during security incidents.
+We are not liable for any inconvenience or temporary loss of access during lockdown periods.

 ### Maximum Liability
 - Our total liability is limited to the amount you paid (if any)